zhq921/SIGMA/README.md

 # The Structure-Informed Genetic Missense mutation Assessor

-This repository provides the code and data for the paper "SIGMA leverages protein structural information to predict the pathogenicity of missense variants".
+This repository provides the code and data for the paper "SIGMA leverages protein structural information to predict the pathogenicity of missense variants" (see also 10.5281/zenodo.10373120).

 ### BACKGROUND